Aaron98990/ways-of-the-game/misconduct.md

   - stepping over or staring down an opponent
   - clapping or signaling the score in an opponent's face
   - imitating, mocking, or celebrating near an opponent
-  - doing push ups over the ball or sitting on the ball
+  - doing push ups over the ball or sitting on the ball when the ball is in play
   - trash talking (talking about being gay/straight or someone's appearance, height, skill, or equipment)
 - failure to respect a referee's instruction (e.g. asking a player to come to talk to the referee)
 - an unsporting goal celebration (covered in the [goals section](/goals))